-By marking the calendar daily, you can recognize that your recovery is at risk when you see a lot of yellow stickers on it.
-Also, you can take some measures to prevent your slip-up from progressing to relapse when you have a red sticker.
+By marking the Schedule Book daily, you can recognize that your recovery is at risk when you see a lot of "At Risk" marks on it.
+Also, you can take some measures to prevent your slip-up from progressing to relapse when you have a "Used or Nearly Used" mark.

-What are the possible challenges in marking the calendar daily after leaving the TRC?
+What are the possible challenges in marking the relapse risk status?